jonahwilliams/tester/README.md

 }
 ```

-tester may also be run in package:test compatibility mode using `--test-compat-mode`.
-This allows tester to execute normal tests, to allow
-a gradual migration or mixed codebase.
+tester may also be run in package:test compatibility mode, which is automatically detected if your package depends on package:test.
+This allows tester to execute normal tests, to allow a gradual migration or mixed codebase.

 ### Test Concurrency